 Holiday Magic at Brookfield Zoo

 Holiday Magic at Brookfield Zoo is a big holiday light display spread out across the entire zoo.
 This display includes ice sculptures, a 41-foot talking Christmas tree, and more than a million lights.
-Visitors can see the light display at the Brookfield Zoo every Wednesday through Sunday December 1-4, 7-11, and 14-18, and Monday through Saturday December 26-31 from 3 until 9 pm.
+Visitors can see the light display at Brookfield Zoo November 24-26 and 30, and December 1-3, 7-10, 14-17, 21-23, and 26-31, 2023 from 3 until 9 pm.
 It is free for members to attend, but non-members must buy tickets.

 Christmas Tree in Millennium Park

 Each year, a 50-foot-tall Christmas tree is decorated with several thousand Christmas lights in Millennium Park in downtown Chicago.
 This tall tree really stands out against the Chicago skyline as its backdrop and it is right around the corner from other popular holiday activities such as the Christkindlmarket that happens in Daly Plaza.
-Visitors can see the Christmas tree from mid-November until January 9 and there is no cost to walk through Millennium Park.
+Visitors can see the Christmas tree from November 17, 2023 until January 7, 2024 and there is no cost to walk through Millennium Park.

 Christmas Around the World and Holidays of Light at the Museum of Science and Industry